escwxyz/remark-obsidian-callout/README.md

 ## Why

 Because I am currently building my digital garden using [Astro](https://astro.build/) and Obsidian.
-Despite the great support for the Markdown that Astro brings, we still need to some work to customize the rendered output.
+Despite the great support for the Markdown that Astro brings, we still need some work to customize the rendered output.

 ## How to use